 If you are unsure whether someone is addicted to ice, you may notice:

-- Impulsiveness and increased risk taking
+- Impulsiveness and increased risk taking like combining ice and sex

 - Violent behaviour and aggression